Ge6ben/vuejs-livestreaming-webrtc/README.md

 To create a token for authenticating a user, you can either set up a server using one of our [backend SDKs](https://getstream.io/chat/sdk/#backend-clients).
 Or you can create a temporary token using our [free token generation tool](https://getstream.io/chat/docs/react/token_generator/).

+Then use node version 20 or higher to run the project.

 Finally, update the username and ID in the src/stores/streamStore.ts file.